alibaba/android_viewtracker/README.md

 # 0 Abstract

 `ViewTracker` is used to collect the mobile client of click and exposure event log automatically.
+It has been used in tmall App production environment from March 2016.

 ## 0.1 Functions